haasonsaas/codedebt/README.md

 - **Memory efficient** streaming with ignore crate
 - **Optimized regex** compilation and matching

-Example performance on evalops project (378 items found in 35ms):
+Example performance on codedebt project (57 items found in 3.6ms):
 ```
-⚡ Scanned in 34.46ms
+⚡ Scanned in 3.57ms
 ```

 ## Patterns Detected